 Environmental Review Status - 30 points maximum

-Applications will be awarded points based on the extent to which environmental reviews and necessary entitlements can be completed for the Qualifying Infill Project or Qualifying Area within a reasonable period of time following the submittal of the Program application:
+Applications will be awarded points based on the extent to which environmental reviews and necessary entitlements can be completed for the Qualifying Infill Project and received by the Department by of the Program application due date:

-Documented compliance with the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA), if applicable.
-All applicable time periods for filing appeals or lawsuits must have lapsed, shall receive 30 points.
-The exception to this rule:
+Documented compliance with the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA), if applicable, shall receive 30 points (all applicable time periods for filing appeals or lawsuits must have lapsed).

-.
+However, where project-based vouchers are the only subsidy triggering NEPA review, completed NEPA review is not required to obtain full readiness points.

 Issuance of a public notice of the availability of a draft environmental impact report, negative declaration, or environmental assessment, shall receive 15 points.